-Finally, at least for this list, you’ll need a summer handbag.
+Finally, at least for this list of summer wardrobe essentials, you’ll need a summer handbag.
 If you only want to invest in or even carry one bag this summer, I’d suggest a light colored neutral, maybe a beige, pale pink, soft white or warm caramel.
 Select one that will work nicely with your chosen neutrals and signature colors.

-I’m enjoying my white pebbled leather Coach Camera Bag this spring.
-It’s a bit pricey, but it is currently 30% off.
+I’m enjoying my Kate Spade Hudson medium convertible crossbody this spring.
+It’s a bit pricey, but I expect it to be offered at a discount this weekend.
 And I don’t mind spending a little more on quality handbags that I can carry for several years or more because I know these will stand up to the wear.

-Well, for the sake of not losing you altogether due to the length of this post, I’m going to simply name a few “honorable mentions.”
+Well, for the sake of not losing you altogether due to the length of this post, I’m going to simply name a few “honorable mention” summer wardrobe essentials.
 These are items that may or may not be essential to you depending on your lifestyle and personal style essence.

 - Denim jacket – This is a wardrobe essential, period.
 But depending on where you live and travel this summer, you may or may not use it often.

 - Swim suit cover-up

 - casual skirt, such as a denim skirt or linen skirt (more economical option)

 - neutral pumps or heeled sandals to wear with dresses and slacks